-ARTS B215 - INTRODUCTION TO PRINTMAKING (3).
+ARTS B215 - PRINTMAKING I (3).

-(Prerequisite: ARTS B103, B111, B112, or consent of instructor) An introductory course in printmaking with emphasis on relief processes.
+(Prerequisite: ARTS B103 or B111, or consent of instructor) An introductory course in printmaking with emphasis on relief processes.

-ARTS B220 - BEGINNING CERAMICS (3).
+ARTS B220 - CERAMICS I (3).

-(Prerequisite: ARTS B104) An introduction to the materials and techniques of ceramics through hand-building and throwing on the wheel.
+(Prerequisite: ARTS B104, or consent of instructor) An introduction to the materials and techniques of ceramics focused on hand-building with an introduction to wheel throwing.

-ARTS B225 - INTRODUCTION TO THREE-DIMENSIONAL STUDIES (3).
+ARTS B225 - SCULPTURE I (3).

-(Prerequisite: ARTS B104 or consent of instructor) An introductory course in the concepts, materials and techniques of three-dimensional media.
+(Prerequisite: ARTS B104 or consent of instructor) An introduction to concepts, materials and techniques related to sculpture.